golemfactory/golem-docs/src/pages/docs/quickstarts/js-quickstart.md

 ## Summary

-You've installed the Yagna daemon and executed a simple task on the Golem Network.
+You've installed the Yagna service and executed a simple task on the Golem Network.
 However, you can accomplish much more.
 Here are some suggested next steps to explore the Golem Network world:

 {% docnavigation title="Next steps" %}